Systech Corporation: Product lines

-Systech Corporation designs and manufactures a variety of network conversion gateways, device servers and switch products for IP communications and in existing non-IP based systems and networks.
+Systech Corporation designs and manufactures a variety of network conversion gateways, device servers and switch products for Internet Protocol (IP) communications and in existing non-IP based systems and networks.
 The product lines also include payment gateways, dial to IP converters, cellular gateways, remote access and management software, remote access software and control automation software.

 The SysLINK M2Mgateway was awarded M2M Evolution Magazine's 2014 Evolution Product of the Year, issued to Industry Innovators.
 The SysLINK Gateway is able to communicate and bridge a wide variety of protocols and standards while providing local intelligence to analyze, filter and take action.